If you are asking yourself how to sell your course before you create it, you have come to the right place. 😉

 1: Outline Your Offer

-Your first step is to outline your offer.
+Your first step is to course pre-selling is to outline your offer.
 Not a course outline (although having a high-level overview of this helps), but rather what your offer will involve:

 - Core features